 Starting to document and set up workflows can be overwhelming at first.

-But don’t worry.
-We’ve got plenty of tips to help any company standardize recurring business processes and make them more effective
+Luckily, we’ve got plenty of tips to help any company standardize recurring business processes and make them more effective

 1. Assign employees ownership, not just tasksIf you don’t give your employees some level of autonomy, managers will still be forced to micromanage.
 That’s why you need to delegate ownership and responsibility, not just tasks.

-That defeats the entire purpose of a workflow.
-Instead, empower your employees to handle every aspect of their assigned task.
+Employees should be empowered to handle every aspect of their assigned task.

 2. Automate to eliminate excess steps wherever possible